chof747/rgbled-controller/README.md

 - Breakout of not used GPIOs 12-14 plus GND
 - Wake up circuit prepared with a solder bridge

+The WiFi controller is also ammended by a peripheral board that contains:

+- 5 Light and 1 Mod Button
+- A Temperature and Humidity Sensor
+- An MCP23017 for IO expansion
+- A breakout for the unused pins of the IO Expander
+- An IDC connection with the same pin-out as the IDC connection of the Controller

 ## Components

 - ESP8266 as an ESP12-F module